spevans/swift-project1/doc/initialisation.md

 instructions need to be enabled in CR0/CR4 registers, this is done in [main.asm](https://github.com/spevans/swift-project1/blob/master/kernel/init/main.asm#L89).
 Normally kernel code would not use these extra registers as it requires more registers to be saved in a context switch however it was easier to support them then to work out how to build the Swift compiler and stdlib to exclude their use.

-Since context switching is not currently implemented anyway it was easier to just enable SSE and use the extra registers for now.
+~~Since context switching is not currently implemented anyway it was easier to just enable SSE and use the extra registers for now.~~

+Since I removed floating point from [stdlib](development.md#stdlib) SSE is no longer enabled in the kernel and the SSE register are not used or saved in interrupt handlers.

+## globalinit*()

+[TODO]

+## malloc() and free()

+[TODO]

 ## Reading data tables in Swift

 One of the main parts of the kernel startup was reading various system tables (ACPI, SMBIOS etc).
 These can be represented by a struct and I came up with three different ways of reading the data.
-In all cases the only inital parameter I had was the memory address of the table
+In all cases the only inital parameter I had was the memory address of the table.

 #### 1. Directly reading into a Swift struct

-The pointer can be cast to the struct and then accessed or copied using the `.memory` property
+The pointer can be cast to the struct and then accessed or copied using the `.pointee` property

 ```swift
 struct Test {